hyl3rid/blog/data/blog/pannacotta.md

 - Pour the coconut cream into the saucepan with vanilla and sugar.
 Set the heat to medium/high.
 - When the cream starts to boil, include the powdered agar agar.
 - Continue to whisk the coconut cream until the agar agar dissolves.
-Let the cream cook until it starts to thicken.
-When you see a Nappe consistency is reached in the cream, continue to set aside.
+Let the cream simmer for 5 minutes.
 - Pour the mixture into serving glasses or ramekins.
 Let them cool and place them in the refrigerator for 3 to 4 hours.
 - Once the panna cotta is set, take it out of the refrigerator.
 You can also invert the ramekins on a serving plate carefully.
 Top it with fresh berries, and/or drizzle strawberry jelly on top.